 Parents, we need your help to reach our goal!
 Please make sure you REGISTER your student TONIGHT and enter 7 TEXTS and 7 EMAILS AT FundShoppe.com, so that they can WIN their first HEDGEHOG 🦔 Keychain TOMORROW!
 We need your help to reach our School Goal of 2,000 Texts/Emails.
 We would love your support in our fundraising efforts!
 The money we raise will be used to support important goals and programs that benefit our students and teachers!
 Your child will even have an opportunity to earn some great prizes in the process!

-almost 4 years ago, Lead Academy
+about 4 years ago, Lead Academy

 p2